aesom-e/Dino-Game-Internship-Project/how_it_all_works.md

 This contains the initialization script.
 It is imported once at the top of main.
 This was the best way I thought of in python to cleanly initialize.

-It initializes the random seed and pygame's screen and clock
+It initializes the random seed and PyGame's screen and clock

 ## The player